JKorf/CryptoExchange.Net/README.md

 	});
 }
 ````
-Note that when using a file it can provide credentials for multiple exchange by providing the identifierKey and identifierSecret parameters:
+Note that when using a file it can provide credentials for multiple exchanges by providing the identifierKey and identifierSecret parameters:
 ````
 // File content:
 {